Imaging a semi-classical horizonless compact object with strong redshift: Introduction

-As we have mentioned, the ring-like feature generated by lensed photons in black hole images is tightly related to the existence of the set of unstable spherical photon orbits around the black hole, rather than the event horizon.
-Therefore, a horizonless compact object can generate a similar ring-like structure in its image as long as the object is sufficiently compact such that unstable photon orbits exist.
-The most distinctive feature when there is no event horizon is that some light rays may be reflected at the surface of the compact object, or may propagate through the interior of the object (see Ref.~\cite{Cardoso:2019rvt} for a review about testing horizonless compact objects via observations).
-If these photons pick up additional intensities during their propagation and reach the observer, they can potentially contribute extra rings inside the major bright ring on the image, hence enhancing the central brightness.
-Such features have been identified in the models of wormholes \cite{Ohgami:2015nra,Shaikh:2018oul,Paul:2019trt,Vincent:2020dij,Wielgus:2020uqz,Wang:2020emr,Peng:2021osd,Olmo:2021piq,Eichhorn:2022fcl,Guerrero:2022qkh,Delijski:2022jjj,Olmo:2023lil}, boson stars \cite{Cunha:2017wao,Olivares:2018abq,Rosa:2022tfv}, gravastars \cite{Sakai:2014pga}, fluid stars \cite{Rosa:2023hfm}, fuzzballs \cite{Mayerson:2023wck}, and naked singularities \cite{Shaikh:2018lcc,Gyulchev:2019tvk,Shaikh:2019hbm,Gyulchev:2020cvo}.
+Theoretically, a horizonless compact object can also generate a ring-like structure in its image as long as it is sufficiently compact such that unstable photon orbits exist.
+The most distinctive feature when there is no event horizon is that some light rays may be reflected at the surface of the compact object, or may propagate through its interior (see Ref.~\cite{Cardoso:2019rvt} for a review about testing horizonless compact objects via observations).
+If these photons pick up additional intensities during their propagation and reach the observer, they may contribute extra rings inside the major bright ring on the image, hence enhancing the central brightness.
+Such features have been identified in the models of wormholes \cite{Ohgami:2015nra,Shaikh:2018oul,Paul:2019trt,Vincent:2020dij,Wielgus:2020uqz,Wang:2020emr,Tsukamoto:2021caq,Peng:2021osd,Olmo:2021piq,Eichhorn:2022fcl,Guerrero:2022qkh,Delijski:2022jjj,Olmo:2023lil}, boson stars \cite{Cunha:2017wao,Olivares:2018abq,Rosa:2022tfv}, gravastars \cite{Sakai:2014pga}, fluid stars \cite{Rosa:2023hfm}, fuzzballs \cite{Mayerson:2023wck}, and naked singularities \cite{Shaikh:2018lcc,Gyulchev:2019tvk,Shaikh:2019hbm,Gyulchev:2020cvo,Stashko:2021lad,Stashko:2021het,Tsukamoto:2021fsz,Huang:2024bbs}.
 Improving future dynamic range, which, roughly speaking, quantifies the level of difference between the brightest and dimmest image features, may help to distinguish such horizonless compact objects from a black hole covered by a horizon \cite{Carballo-Rubio:2022aed}.